jarviscanada/jarvis_data_eng_Fayaz/linux_sql/README.md

 ## Introduction

 Cluster Monitor Agent is an internal tool that monitors the cluster resources by tracking diagnostic information.
 This helps the infrastructure team to record the hardware specifications of each node and monitor node resource usages (e.g. CPU/Memory).
-This is all done through the use of Docker along with a PostgreSql database which is hosted on one of the nodes.
+This is all done through the use of Docker along with a PostgreSQL database which is hosted on one of the nodes.
 The database is then updated with the use of bash agents from each node.

 ## Architecture and Design
 ![](cluster_diagram.png)